ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

 ### Test It in Playground

-The data is uploaded to ClickHouse Playground, [example](https://gh-api.clickhouse.tech/play?user=play#U0VMRUNUIHRvd24sIGRpc3RyaWN0LCBjb3VudCgpIEFTIGMsIHJvdW5kKGF2ZyhwcmljZSkpIEFTIHByaWNlLCBiYXIocHJpY2UsIDAsIDUwMDAwMDAsIDEwMCkgRlJPTSB1a19wcmljZV9wYWlkIFdIRVJFIGRhdGUgPj0gJzIwMjAtMDEtMDEnIEdST1VQIEJZIHRvd24sIGRpc3RyaWN0IEhBVklORyBjID49IDEwMCBPUkRFUiBCWSBwcmljZSBERVNDIExJTUlUIDEwMA==).
+The dataset is also available in the [Online Playground](https://gh-api.clickhouse.tech/play?user=play#U0VMRUNUIHRvd24sIGRpc3RyaWN0LCBjb3VudCgpIEFTIGMsIHJvdW5kKGF2ZyhwcmljZSkpIEFTIHByaWNlLCBiYXIocHJpY2UsIDAsIDUwMDAwMDAsIDEwMCkgRlJPTSB1a19wcmljZV9wYWlkIFdIRVJFIGRhdGUgPj0gJzIwMjAtMDEtMDEnIEdST1VQIEJZIHRvd24sIGRpc3RyaWN0IEhBVklORyBjID49IDEwMCBPUkRFUiBCWSBwcmljZSBERVNDIExJTUlUIDEwMA==).